renci-unc/ugrid2shp/README.md

 netCDF4-python-ADCIRC-shapefile
 ===============================

-Using a netCDF4 file output from ADCIRC or Adcirc-lite, this tool allows a user to visualize a grid with a contoured layer in matplotlib, and output that view to an ESRI Shapefile using Shapely and Fiona.
+This tool allows a user to visualize a CF-UGRID compliant netCDF file with a contoured layer in matplotlib, and output that view to an ESRI Shapefile using Shapely and Fiona.

 ###System Requirements